Ngonal/IT-Lab-Portfolio/README.md

 # Information
-Hands-on IT lab portfolio demonstrating full-stack technical proficiency—from physical connectivity and switching to scalable routing, secure transport, and enterprise application services.
-Each example reflects a complete implementation lifecycle, progressing from foundational configurations to complex, real-world solutions that secure and optimize the entire data path while maintaining professional-grade documentation.
+Hands-on IT lab portfolio demonstrating full-stack technical proficiency — from physical connectivity and switching to scalable routing, secure transport, and enterprise application services.
+Each example reflects an essential part of the implementation lifecycle, progressing from foundational configurations to complex, real-world solutions that secure and optimize the entire data path while maintaining professional-grade documentation.

 Content is structured using the **`TCP/IP 5-layer Internet model`**, with each example categorized by the highest layer it meaningfully engages.
-Labs are further aligned to common IT lifecycle scenarios, including **provisioning**, **maintenance**, and **troubleshooting**.
+Labs/Projects are further aligned to common IT lifecycle scenarios, including **provisioning**, **maintenance**, and **troubleshooting**.

 A mix of simulators, emulators, and hypervisors is used based on scenario complexity, balancing accessibility with realistic system behavior.
 Software utilized includes, but is not limited to:
 <p align="center">